-We look forward to welcoming you to the next instalment in the FBA's seminar series, entitled, "Guddling about exploring freshwater habitats and their inhabitants" by Craig Macadam.
+We look forward to welcoming you to the next instalment in the FBA's seminar series, entitled, "Life in Freshwater Restoration: Forgotten Habitats, Lost Fish and Ghosts in the Fields" by Carl Sayer.

 You will receive further information by email once registered, this will usually be 24 hours before the event commences.
 Please check your email junk/spam folder if you haven't received further details.